Armin-FalDiS/Legions-AI/README.md

 Language: Rust

-To fix list:
+To do list:
-    • Bombs should interrupt siren's pulling
+    • Implement swarm mechanics
+    • Alpha-beta pruning
+    • Ordering the moves via implementing a move score